Registering your pet

 |Full fee (microchipped, not desexed, under 10 years old)||$52||$26|

 |Microchipped and desexed||$13||$6.50|

 Change of ownership

-If ownership of a pet changes, you need to let us know by completing the change of ownership form (pdf, 176KB).
+If ownership of a pet changes, you need to let us know.

 Once the ownership has changed, if the pet still lives in Moonee Valley, we'll transfer the registration to the new owner.
 If it no longer lives in Moonee Valley, the new owner will need to notify the Council for the area.

 Desexing voucher scheme